addyh/acs-challenge/readme.md

     ServerName localhost
 </VirtualHost>
 ```
 Now, restart the apache process.

+Make sure to run `node install` from within the `/acs-app/` directory to create all of the node modules.

 Then simply open a browser to http://localhost:80 or whichever port and server name you specified above.